ramgarces/CybersecurityPortfolio/README.md

 I was given a [template](https://github.com/ramgarces/CybersecurityPortfolio/blob/main/Vulnerability%20assessment%20report%20template.pdf) that explains the system hardware used for the remote database and the scope which provides the focus and boudaries of the vulnerability assessment.
 In conjunction with the template, a supplemental file that outlines the [NIST SP 800-30 Rev. 1](https://github.com/ramgarces/CybersecurityPortfolio/blob/main/NIST%20SP%20800-30%20Rev.%201.pdf) publication is used to conduct the vulnerability assessment.

 For the vulnerability assessment, I was to provide a purpose statement, identify three threat sources for a risk assessment, provide the approach that I took for the vulnerability assessment, and a remediation strategy to improve the security of the system.
 [Here](https://github.com/ramgarces/CybersecurityPortfolio/blob/main/Vulnerability%20assessment%20report%20-%20Ramiro%20Garces.pdf) is my vulnerability assessment - my responses are shown in **red**.

+### _Document an Incident with an Incident Handler's Journal (Google Cybersecurity Professional Certification)_

+For this project, I was presented with a scenario in which a U.S.-based healthcare clinic was the victim of a ransomware attack and I was asked to fill in an entry on a [Incident Handler's Journal](https://github.com/ramgarces/CybersecurityPortfolio/blob/main/images/Incident%20handler's%20journal%20.pdf).

+Below is the information from the Incident Handler's Journal entry that I created from the template provided.

+---

+Date: January 3, 2024

+Entry: #1

+Description
+A small U.S. health care clinic experienced a security incident in the form of an organized group of unethical hackers installing ransomware on the clinic’s system.
+The hackers were able to perform this attack by successfully using a phishing email which contained a malicious attachment.
+Once the malicious attachment was downloaded, ransomware was deployed which encrypted the organization’s computer files and data.

+Tool(s) used
+Logs
+Possibly a SIEM

+The 5 W's

+-Who caused the incident?

+An organization of unethical hackers that target healthcare and transportation industries.

+-What happened?

+The hackers were able to install ransomware and encrypt a healthcare clinic’s data through the use of a phishing email which contained a malicious attachment.

+-When did the incident occur?

+On a Tuesday at approximately 9:00am (according to the project description)

+-Where did the incident happen?

+This incident happened at the healthcare clinic that was attacked by the organization of hackers.

+-Why did the incident happen?

+The incident was made possible because someone who works at the clinic downloaded a malicious attachment from a phishing email which allowed ransomware to be installed on the system.

+Additional notes

+The clinic may need to conduct better training for their employees, particularly in the area of identifying possible phishing emails or email security/safety.

+---

 ## Certifications
 ![Image of the CompTIA Network+ certification badge](https://github.com/ramgarces/CybersecurityPortfolio/blob/main/images/NetworkPlus%20Logo%20Certified%20CE.png)